LeoOdaya117/laravel-react-survey/README.md

 });
 ```

-4. Change the file or replace the code of **'resources/views/welcome.blade.php'** in Laravel Project
+4. Copy the file or replace the code of **'resources/views/welcome.blade.php'** in Laravel Project

 ```
 <!doctype html>